meerim1987/gourmand-react/README.md

 * React 16
 * React hooks
 * Custom hooks such as useAuth and useFetch
+* User authentication implemented with Context provider and useReducer hook
 * ES6
 * Functional/Class components
 * React carousel